3 days in Faro itinerary: old town and hidden gems

 This historical town is located around 2.5 hours on the bus from Faro.

-There are lots of interesting sights to see here that including Saint Antonio Church, The Lagos Marina as well as the Fort of Ponta da Badeira.
+There are plenty of interesting sights to see here, including Saint Antonio Church.
+The Lagos Marina as well as the Fort of Ponta da Badeira.
 You can also take a boat cruise to Ponta da Piedade.

-Only 10 miles from Faro, it’s very easy to reach this small town.
+Only 10 miles from Faro, it’s easy to reach this small town.

 Whilst less known about, Loule is a great place to learn about Portuguese history and explore its markets.